TheMadProphet/Game-of-Life/README.md

 # Conway's Game of Life
 Simple implementation of Conway's Game of Life in NASM language.
-You can change map size and dead/alive cell character in source code.
+You can tweak map size and cell character in source code.
 ## Requirements
 You will need Linux with NASM assembler